pallets/flask/docs/tutorial/setup.rst

 .. admonition:: Externally Visible Server

-   Want your server to be publically available?
+   Want your server to be publicly available?
 Check out the :ref:`externally visible server <public-server>` section for more information.